The vast majority of births in America take place in hospitals. About 1.5% birth out of hospital. (CDC)

 A childbirth educator friend of mine often uses this metaphor: you may have a fabulous Chinese restaurant near your home where other people have had great experiences, but if you really want a good burrito, you shouldn’t go to the Chinese restaurant and expect them to make a good burrito.

-It’s important to address up-front: if you are a low-risk mama (most women are), with a healthy pregnancy, and a baby that is looking healthy, you can choose any of these birth places.
+It’s important to address up-front: if you are experiencing a low-risk pregnancy (most pregnant people are), and your baby is looking healthy, you can choose any of these birth places.
 If you or baby have conditions that are potentially high risk, then a hospital is the best place for your birth.

 Advantages: Insurance coverage readily available.
 At most urban hospitals, epidural anesthesia is available 24 hours a day for women who choose to use it.
 Emergency equipment is available at all times if needed.
 That is why the hospital is the safest environment for high risk pregnancies.
 Some low-risk women feel safest in a hospital, and feeling safe helps labor to progress faster and with less pain than when we are fearful.